Call 0800 583 3331

 There is no specific drug therapy for tick encephalitis, but there is a very effective vaccine.

-If bitten by a tick, medical advice should be sought locally, as specific immunoglobulin may be available and advised within 48 hours.
+If bitten by a tick, medical advice should be sought locally, as specific treatment may be available and advised within 48 hours.

 Meningitis, encephalitis or meningoencephalitis require hospital supportive care based on syndrome severity and all these conditions are potentially fatal..

-Anti-inflammatory drugs, such as corticosteroids, may be considered under specific circumstances, for symptomatic relief.
+Anti-inflammatory drugs,may be considered under specific circumstances, for symptomatic relief.

 © Copyright 2018.
 Regentstreetclinic.co.uk.
 All rights reserved